Rene Lima-Marin was released improperly in 2008 and rearrested in 2014

 Rene Lima-Marin was serving a 98-year prison term for robbing two video stores in 1998.
 He was released, improperly, in 2008, but was rearrested in 2014, when authorities realized the mistake.
 In a 165-page decision, Arapahoe County District Court Judge Carlos Samour Jr. said “it would be utterly unjust to compel Lima-Marin, at this juncture, to serve the rest of his extremely long sentence”

-In the six years that Lima-Miran was free, he found a job, got married, started raising a family, and purchased a home, said his attorney Kimberly Diego.
-"His case was unique in that sense," she said.
-"Not all people who are rehabilitated behave that way."
+In the six years he was free, he found a job, got married, started a family, and bought a home, said one of his lawyers, Kimberly Diego.
+“His case was unique in that sense,” she said.
+“Not all people who are rehabilitated behave that way.”

-Lima-Marin was called an "asset to society" and an "outstanding citizen" who worked with young people encouraging them to make good decisions, per the judge's ruling.
+Lima-Marin is an “asset to society” and an “outstanding citizen” who worked with young people and encouraged them to make good decisions, according to the judge’s ruling.

 The mix-up for the father of two boiled down to an error in paperwork that said Lima-Miran’s sentences were to be served concurrently, instead of consecutively.

 Based on the paperwork, an attorney, who met with Lima-Marin in prison to discuss an appeal, told him that his sentence had been reduced to 16 years.
 The attorney advised him to forgo the appeal and instead wait to be released on parole in 2008.

 Lima-Miran’s absence from prison wasn’t noticed until January 7, 2014, when a former prosecutor searched for his name on the DOC’s inmate locator website and couldn’t find it.
 Lima-Marin was arrested by 11:00 p.m. that same day in front of his family, according to Samour’s report, in order to serve the remainder of his 98-year sentence.